-If you’re a typical entrepreneur, money is not at
+If you’re a typical entrepreneur, cash flow is not at

 the top of your list for reasons to run your own show.
 Most of us run